 Address Sentimental Items Once and For All.

-Most of us have “memorabillia” clothing that we dutifully move in and out of seasonal storage, because we can’t bear to let it go.
-Cawley says to box these items and store together, but not with your wardrobe.
+Most of us have “memorabilia” clothing that we dutifully move in and out of seasonal storage because we can’t bear to let it go.
+Cawley says to box these items and store them together, but not with your wardrobe.
 “Even better, take photos of the items, and donate them.
 I have had people just save a pocket off of a favorite tweed jacket to ‘remember’ the fabric, so that’s another solution to consider.”

+When you’re doing a seasonal closet switch out, where are you going to switch them to?
 If you don’t have an extra closet or clothing rod, Cawley recommends placing clothes in plastic containers with clip-on lids, and to consider using cedar balls to prevent moths, and silicon packs to prevent mildew.
-“I am not a fan of the space saving bags you seal with a vacuum,” says Cawley.
+“I am not a fan of the space-saving bags you seal with a vacuum,” says Cawley.
 “They put permanent wrinkles in clothes.
 If they are used, it should only be for bedding.”

 C. Lee Cawley offers expert advice and hands-on organizing through her Washington DC-area business Simplify You.